 carrot puree with some lemon juice (I have not tried this).
 If you have tried this substitute please let me know what you think of it.

 pomegranate seeds - in order to get a soft, squishy texture, cook the pomegranate seeds in little water till soft.

-Ripened fruit or pulp: I have seen tamarind in many Indian grocers in the form of whole pods.
-It however more commonly sold in blocks - seeds and fiber removed.
+Ripened fruit or pulp: I have seen tamarind pods in many Indian grocers.
+It, however, is more commonly sold in blocks - seeds and fiber removed.
 The tamarind sold in blocks is also referred to as pulp.

 Paste or concentrate: These terms are used interchangeably.
 Tamarind paste or concentrate is the cooked down, thick and smooth version of tamarind fruit that is sold in jars/tubs.

-Extract: Tamarind extract is made by soaking the ripened tamarind pulp (or whole deseeded fruit) in water.
+Extract: Tamarind extract is made by soaking the ripened tamarind pulp (or whole deseeded fruit) in water (see video below).